OpenStack: Compute (Nova)

-Nova is the OpenStack project that provides a way to provision compute instances as virtual machines, real hardware servers (through the use of ironic), and has limited support for system containers.
+Nova is the OpenStack project that provides a way to provision compute instances as virtual machines and real hardware servers (through the use of ironic) and has limited support for system containers.
 Nova runs as a set of daemons on top of existing Linux servers to provide that service.

 Nova is written in Python.
-It uses many external Python libraries such as Eventlet (concurrent networking library), Kombu (AMQP messaging framework), and SQLAlchemy (SQL toolkit and Object Relational Mapper).
-Nova is designed to be horizontally scalable.
+It uses many external Python libraries, such as Eventlet (concurrent networking library), Kombu (AMQP messaging framework), and SQLAlchemy (SQL toolkit and Object Relational Mapper).
+Nova is designed for horizontal scalability.
 Rather than switching to larger servers, you procure more servers and simply install identically configured services.

-Due to its widespread integration into enterprise-level infrastructures, monitoring OpenStack performance in general, and Nova performance in particular, scaling became an increasingly important issue.
-Monitoring end-to-end performance requires tracking metrics from Nova, Keystone, Neutron, Cinder, Swift and other services, in addition to monitoring RabbitMQ which is used by OpenStack services for message passing.
+Due to its widespread integration into enterprise-level infrastructures, monitoring OpenStack performance in general and Nova performance in particular has made scaling an increasingly important issue.
+Monitoring end-to-end performance requires tracking metrics from Nova, Keystone, Neutron, Cinder, Swift, and other services, in addition to monitoring RabbitMQ which is used by OpenStack services for message passing.
 All these services generate their own log files, which, especially in enterprise-level infrastructures, also should be monitored.